-If you're diagnosed with BIA-ALCL, your doctor will recommend a PET-CT scan to check for signs of lymphoma in other parts of your body.
-This cancer, while rare, is quite aggressive and can spread.
+If you're diagnosed with BIA-ALCL, your doctor will recommend a PET-CT scan.
+This imaging test checks for signs of lymphoma in other parts of your body.
+This cancer, while rare, may be aggressive and can spread.

 However, for cancer at stage 2 or higher that’s spread, more aggressive treatment is necessary.
-In addition to implant removal, chemotherapy can slow or stop disease progression.
+In addition to implant removal, chemotherapy may be able to slow or stop disease progression.

-Other complications associated with breast implants are often treated on a symptom-by-symptom basis.
-Antibiotics are often used to treat infection, though in severe cases surgery might be necessary to remove the implants that have caused infection.
+Other complications associated with breast implants are typically treated on a symptom-by-symptom basis.
+Antibiotics are often used to treat infection, though in severe cases, surgery might be necessary to remove the implants that have caused infection.

-The survival rate for people with BIA-ALCL is relatively high at 89 percent at five years for those with stage 2 cancer or higher.
+The survival rate for people with BIA-ALCL is relatively high at 89 percent at 5 years, in general for any stage of this cancer.
 The survival rate is even higher for people with stage 1 cancer who have a complete removal of their affected implant or implants and cancerous breast tissues.